 Auto body painters make cosmetic repairs to vehicles and repaint them, often after collisions.
 Most auto body painter positions don't require a specific level of education beyond high school; however, formal training in the field is available and is becoming more commonly required.
-Auto body painters must know how to maintain and operate the equipment used and may need some skill in body repair.
-In some facilities, they will need to learn the skills to create specialized paint finishes.
+Auto body painters must know how to maintain and operate the equipment they use and may need some skills in auto body repair.
+In some facilities, they will need to learn skills required for creating specialized paint finishes.

 Source: *U.S. Bureau of Labor Statistics